bchkrvn/TodoList_App/readme.md

 If you want to read documentation, you can find it here: `130.193.53.220/docs/`

 ## Tests:
-If you want to test API, run tests with command:
+If you want to test API, run tests with the command:
 `pytest`